 A number of frequently asked questions are answered below.

 The term of your membership is counted from the first of the month following the month that you join and continues for one full year.
+Learn more about membership and its benefits.

 Abstracts can be submitted by both ObesityWeek attendees and non-attendees.
 If your abstract is accepted, we encourage you to register for the annual meeting and attend to present your research in person.

 The Obesity Society does not provide medical referrals.
-However, you can contact any accredited medical school in your area and ask about nearby obesity treatment centers.
+However, you can contact any medical school in your area and ask about nearby obesity treatment centers.